monaqa/dial.nvim/README.md

 ## Usage

-This plugin does not provide any default keymap.
+This plugin does not provide any default key-mapping.
-To use this plugin, assign the plugin keymap to the key you like, as shown below:
+To use this plugin, assign the plugin key-mapping to the key you like, as shown below:

 ```vim
 nmap <C-a> <Plug>(dial-increment)